 Institute of Asian Research

-Founded in 1978, the IAR is the premier Asia-focused research institute and think tank in Canada, serving as an active hub for research, teaching, policy support, and community engagement.
+Since its founding in 1978, the IAR has served as the premier Asia-focused research institute and think tank in Canada, serving as an active hub for research, teaching, policy support, and community engagement.

 - Research, including individual and collaborative pursuits, and the publication of Pacific Affairs